samgutentag/samgutentag.github.io/_posts/2021-08-14-helium-hotspot-setup-outdoor.md

 Attach the POE splitter to the Ethernet and Power sockets on the Hotspot, the Injector then is connected to the Ethernet Gland Insert.

-I highly recommend you install the Ethernet Gland _before_ attaching it to the POE Splitter to avoide twisting the parts around too much as you screw it together.
+I highly recommend you install the Ethernet Gland _before_ attaching it to the POE Splitter to avoid twisting the parts around too much as you screw it together.

 ![step-23][step-23]

-The Mounting Plate can now be attached with the 3 small phillips screws to the Enclosure Back.
+The Mounting Plate can now be attached with the 3 small Phillips screws to the Enclosure Back.
 The Hotspot should be very secure.

 ![step-27][step-27]